Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Discussion

 \section{Discussion}

 The study of cosmological models through dynamical systems techniques has provided many interesting insights into the background dynamics of the Universe, particularly regarding the modelling and understanding of dark energy and dark matter interactions.
 This paper introduced new types of couplings involving a perfect fluid, building on Brown's variational principle for relativistic fluids, a canonical scalar field, and a geometrical term $\ourG$ related to the Ricci scalar.
 Models of this type offer a rich dynamical structure compared to many other models studied in the past.
 The key ingredient of our work is the interaction function of the form $f(n,\phi)\ourG$ which provides a non-minimal coupling between the geometry and the matter.
+Such couplings have not been considered before, neither with the pseudoscalar $\ourG$ nor the analogous teleparallel scalars $T$ or $Q$, marking the novelty of our construction.

 Similar to previous work, we assume that the scalar field has an exponential potential $V(\phi) = V_0 \exp(-\lambda\phi)$.
 This ensures that the dimensionality of the phase space remains tractable; power-law potentials, for example, increase the dimensionality further, see~\cite{Bahamonde:2017ize}.
 Our setup has the main advantage that we work in a bounded three-dimensional phase space, which avoids the need to study points at infinity, thus simplifying our analysis.
 The adoption of standard variables also facilitates the comparison of our results with previously studied models.